That's When Your Heartaches Begin

-"That's When Your Heartaches Begin" is a 1937 song by Fred Fisher, William Raskin and Billy Hill.
+"That's When Your Heartaches Begin" is a 1937 song by Fred Fisher, William Raskin, and Billy Hill.
 It was recorded and released the same year by Shep Fields Rippling Rhythm.
 The song first became popular following a 1941 recording by The Ink Spots.
 The song was recorded by Elvis Presley on at least three occasions during the 1950s, and was one of two songs he recorded on acetate in July 1953, prior to the beginning of his professional career.

+Composition

+This song uses the I-iii-IV-iv chord progression.